make visible: qUEENSLAND

 In consultation with University of Southern Queensland staff, key project outcomes at the University of Southern Queensland to date include:

-• Increased visibility of LGBTQI+ communities, particularly in Toowoomba.
+Increased visibility of queer communities, particularly in Toowoomba.

-• Increased support to LGBTQI+ communities, particularly in Toowoomba.
+Increased support to queer communities, particularly in Toowoomba.

-• Increased engagement between LGBTQI+ communities and the university.
+Increased engagement between queer communities and the university.

-• Increased LGBTQI+ content in the university art collection.
+Increased queer content in the university art collection.